WayScience/mitocheck_movies/README.md

 ### Step 1a: Allow Aspera to run without password

-It is necessary to allow Aspera command line interface (ascp) to run without a password to use it more easily with python.
+It is necessary to allow Aspera command line interface (ascp) to run without your system password to use it more easily with python.
 In order to run ascp without a password do the following: